 On July 13th, 2020 I was diagnosed with Advanced Hepatocellular Carcinoma (Liver Cancer).
 This type of cancer usually affects people that have Hepatitis C or Cirrhosis from alcoholism, none of which I have.
 I was just very unfortunate to have been diagnosed with this type of cancer.
 I thought it was a death sentence.

-I have started immunotherapy and I know longer feel like it’s a death sentence.
+I have started immunotherapy and I no longer feel like it’s a death sentence.
 I am here to fight for my life and I want to help others that may be going through the same thing.

 I am a loving mother, wife, daughter, niece, sister-in-law and healthcare worker.
 I usually like to leave my private life private, but I feel at this time, it is my time to share my experience with others in order to maybe help someone else.